horaciog1/CS479-Reverse-Engineering/Assignment 6/README.md

 ### Crackme 4 Solution ([download](https://crackmes.dreamhosters.com/users/hmx0101/decryptme_1/download/Decryptme%231.zip)):

-To solve this crackme, you need to enter the right key to decrypt the message.
-A windows appears after you enter the key and outputs a message.
+To crack this particular crackme, one must input the correct key to decipher the encrypted message.
+Upon entering a key, a window pops up displaying the output message.

-My solution is a bruteforce attack on the keys until the right message appears.
-After inputting keys by hand, I figured out that the message was most likely to be "Well Done!, Congratulations!!!".
-This was my hypothesis after entering keys that improve the output every time I tried a new key.
-I decided it was going to take to much time to brute force the message by hand, so I decided to reverse engineer the decryptme to se if I could find the decryption process and ciphertext.
-After finding both, the ciphertext and decryption process, i made a python script to brute force and output the different messages with different keys.
-The ciphertext was 30 Bytes long which is the same size as the string.
-These are the bytes: `0x74, 0x66, 0x6f, 0x6f, 0xc3, 0x47, 0x6c, 0x6d, 0x66, 0xc2, 0xaf, 0xc3, 0x60, 0x6c, 0x6d, 0x64, 0x71, 0x82, 0x17, 0x16, 0x6f, 0x82, 0x17, 0x6a, 0x6c, 0x6d, 0x70, 0xc2, 0xc2, 0xc2`.
-Assuming each byte is a character, then for example 0x74 is a byte, which is the same as 8 bits, so to bruteforce it we would need 2^8 = 256 different keys.
-Thus we want to try using the numbers from 0 to 255 which are all the possible keys.
-The key that worked in that range are `126` and `254`, I noticed there are other numbers that yield the same result.
-The difference between 254 and 126 is 128; if you multiply every number by 128, the result of the multiplication will also serve as a key.
-For example `2x128 = 254`, `3x128 = 384`, `4x128 = 512`, `5x128 = 640`, `6x128 = 768`, and so on.
+Initially, I attempted to solve this challenge manually by entering keys and observing the output message.
+Through this trial-and-error process, I noticed a pattern in the output, leading me to hypothesize that the message was likely "Well Done!, Congratulations!!!".

+Recognizing the impracticality of manually brute-forcing the message, I decided to reverse engineer the crackme to uncover both the ciphertext and the decryption process.
+After successfully finding both elements, I developed a Python script to systematically test different keys and output the resulting messages.

+The ciphertext provided consists of 30 bytes, matching the length of the expected message.
+The hexadecimal representation of the ciphertext is as follows: 0x74, 0x66, 0x6f, 0x6f, 0xc3, 0x47, 0x6c, 0x6d, 0x66, 0xc2, 0xaf, 0xc3, 0x60, 0x6c, 0x6d, 0x64, 0x71, 0x82, 0x17, 0x16, 0x6f, 0x82, 0x17, 0x6a, 0x6c, 0x6d, 0x70, 0xc2, 0xc2, 0xc2.

+Each byte in the ciphertext corresponds to a character in the decrypted message.
+For instance, 0x74 represents a byte, equivalent to 8 bits.
+To brute force the decryption, we need to test 256 different keys (2^8 = 256).
+Therefore, we iterate through the range of numbers from 0 to 255 to test all possible keys.

+Interestingly, after testing various keys, it became evident that certain keys yielded the same decrypted message.
+Notably, the difference between the keys 254 and 126 is 128.
+Further investigation revealed that multiplying any number by 128 would result in another valid key.
+For instance, 2 x 128 = 254, 3 x 128 = 384, 4 x 128 = 512, 5 x 128 = 640, 6 x 128 = 768, and so forth.
+This pattern demonstrates a shortcut in the brute-force process, significantly reducing the number of keys to test.

 ```python3
 #!/usr/bin/env python3